AisiYidingbai/pointinator/README.md

 systemctl enable pointinator
 systemctl start pointinator
 ```
 7. Done!
-You should see Pointinator log in to your server, ready for commands.
+You should see Pointinator online on Discord, ready for commands.

-### Docker

-Instructions for running Pointinator on Docker will go here later.

-### Docker-compose (recommended)
+### Migration

-Instructions for running Pointinator on Docker-compose will go here later.
+To migrate Pointinator, all you need are the `data/`, `secret/`, and `config.ini` folders and files.
+Paste them into a freshly-pulled repo and continue with the installation instructions as above.

 ## Discord setup